leohermansson/NBA-GOATS-Image-Classification/README.md

 ## Purpose

-This project is intended for educational purposes only.
+This project is intended for educational purposes.
 My goal was to better understand how image classification works in PyTorch, and I hope others can also learn something from it along the way.
+Feel free to use the project.
+For any inquiries, please reach out to my email, which is in my project bio.